LEBaz2211/kubernetes_tutorial/DEPLOYMENT_TUTORIAL.md

 ## Overview

 This tutorial guides you through deploying a website with both frontend and backend components on a Kubernetes cluster.
-We use k8s, a lightweight Kubernetes distribution, and NGINX API Gateway for efficient routing and management.
+We use k8s, and NGINX as an Ingress Controller to manage traffic to and from the website.

 ## Prerequisites